jeswr/blog/raw-posts/disambiguating-data-wallets.md

 #### Standard Web interface for transferring credentials

 There are a *lot* of ways that credentials can be transferred.
+ - re-iterate all the bespoke options from mdl and corresponding ISO standards,
+ -

 #### Standard Web interface for requesting access to credentials